The 13 Best Foods to Eat for Healthy Lungs, According to Experts

 Recipe pictured above: Grilled Chicken with Red Pepper-Pecan Romesco Sauce

-Most of us attribute scoring enough vitamin C with eating oranges, but red peppers actually contain more vitamin C per serving—and all it takes is a 1/2 cup to reach the recommended daily quota.
-"Studies suggest vitamin C has a protective effect on certain lung diseases, like asthma and obstructive airway diseases," says registered dietitian Emily Wunder, RD, which likely stems from the vitamin's antioxidant properties.
-Don't like red peppers?
-Here are some other foods with more vitamin C than an orange.
+Most of us attribute scoring enough vitamin C to eating oranges, but red peppers actually contain more vitamin C per serving—and all it takes is a 1/2 cup to reach the recommended daily quota.
+"Vitamin C has a protective effect on certain lung diseases, like asthma and obstructive airway diseases," says registered dietitian Emily Wunder, RD, a benefit which likely stems from the vitamin's antioxidant properties.

 Two other important nutrients for lung health that salmon contains are omega-3 fatty acids (to decrease inflammation in the body) and vitamin D (to improve respiratory muscle strength).
-It's also higher in fats and protein and lower in carbs, Connolly adds.
+It's also high in fats and protein and low in carbs, Connolly adds.
 This may help some people with COPD breathe better, because carbs produce the most amount of carbon dioxide.

 "Oranges are packed with calcium, an important electrolyte for lung health," says Connolly.
 "People who have chronic lung diseases are often on steroids, which can lead to decreased levels of calcium—making it even more important your diet supports replenishing your stores."
 Meanwhile, the vitamin C that oranges contain might have a protective effect against COPD and lung cancer.

 Besides being rich in omega-3 and protein (an important nutrient for maintaining strong respiratory muscles), eggs contain vitamin A, an antioxidant that works in the body to repair damaged cells and grow normal ones.